KhaledKhamees/KK-Book-Store-Platform/README.md

 # KK Book Store Platform

 ## Project Overview
 KK Book Store is an e-commerce platform for purchasing books, with roles for customers, admins, companies, and employees.
-The platform features a payment gateway integrated with Stripe and offers login and registration options via Facebook accounts.
+The platform features a payment gateway integrated with Stripe and offers login and registration options via Facebook and Google accounts.

 ## Technologies Used
 - ASP.NET Core MVC